 Beloved for their easy cooking and cleanup, the one downside of non stick cookware is that it doesn’t last forever.
-While materials like copper, stainless steel, carbon steel, and cast iron are built to last a lifetime, non stick pans have a limited lifespan due to their much more delicate non stick coating.
+While materials like copper, carbon steel, cast iron, and even stainless steel are built to last a lifetime, non stick pans have a limited lifespan due to their much more delicate non stick coating.

-This lifespan varies according to how well you care for your pan, as well as the type of non stick you own—our professional-grade Non Stick lasts up to 70 times longer than popular ceramic non stick options.
-But either way, all non stick coatings wear out over time.
-Depletion of non stick capabilities due to compromised coating is the most common reason non stick pans need to be replaced.
-Below, we’re covering how to spot when this happens.
+This lifespan varies according to a variety of factors, including how well you care for your pan as well as the type of non stick you own.
+But either way, all non stick coatings will wear out over time.
+Below, we’re covering how to spot when this happens—and if there's anything you can do to head it off.

 When to Replace Your Non Stick Pan